adam-fowler/big-num/README.md

 ## Compatibility

 BigNum works on both macOS and Linux.
 It requires Swift 5.0.
-Unfortunately because BigNum makes use of the openssl library BigNum is not available on iOS.
+Unfortunately because BigNum makes use of the OpenSSL library BigNum is not available on iOS.